 She received her first and, to date, only award, the Zlatan venac – Golden Wreath (presented to her by then Serbian Culture Minister Nebojša Bradić) in 2011, in recognition of her many years as a patron of art and her contribution as a benefactor to the development of Serbian culture.

 Born in Belgrade, to a Slovenian father and a mother who originated from an urban family in Vojvodina, she was given the Serbian version of the French name Madeleine, which was an exception at the level of bravery during the years when, in the verve of post-war enthusiasm, girls were given names linked to revolution and socio-realism.
 She has felt that melancholy between Slovenian pragmatism and the Serbian liberal tradition within her throughout her life, as well as a need to familiarise herself with and fuse diversity.
-Madlena’s mother, Divna, played the key role in her upbringing and early life.
+Madlena’s mother, Divna, played a key role in her upbringing and early life.
 Her greatness was in the fact that she raised her only daughter in such a way that she didn’t even realise that she was a child of divorced parents.
 Her father was there only for nice things: for hotels, for holidays in Slovenia and by the sea, for parties and dances in Slovenia, for tennis in Zagreb, for listening to broadcasts of Red Star games… She grew up as a happy only child, enriched by the goodness and wisdom of her mother.

 She completed a classical gymnasium grammar school, then studied literature at the Faculty of Philology in Belgrade.
 She worked as a professor until her and her spouse embarked on their adventure in business waters: